crustio/crust/README.md

 Merging pull requests once CI is successful:

 - A PR needs to be reviewed and approved by project maintainers;
+- Once a PR is ready for review please add the [`pleasereview`](https://github.com/crustio/crust/labels/pleasereview) label.
+Generally PRs should sit with this label for 48 hours in order to garner feedback.
+It may be merged before if all relevant parties had a look at it.
 - PRs that break the external API must be tagged with [`breaksapi`](https://github.com/crustio/crust/labels/breaksapi), when it changes the FRAME or consensus of running system with [`breaksconsensus`](https://github.com/crustio/crust/labels/breaksconsensus);
-- No PR should be merged until **all reviews' comments** are addressed.
+- No PR should be merged until **all reviews' comments** are addressed;
+- PR merge should use the **Squash Merging**;

 ## License